 What Critical Quality Procedures do you need?
-Though the recession is over, most of us are still plagued by a tight money supply, a lethargic job market, stagnating production and a general crisis of confidence.
+Are you plagued by a tight money supply, a tight job market, stagnating production and a general crisis of confidence.
 Some of you are going about your business logically, methodically, and with a clear sense of direction and purpose.
-Many of us could be doing to make great strides forward in the coming years.
+Will you be making great strides forward in the coming years?
 Among them are implementing or refining your key quality procedures.

 10. Vendor Evaluation – We’ve all outsourced many of our “non-core” functions, but how many of us are guilty of inattentive behavior with respect to our outsourcers?
 You get a little complacent and what happens?
 Deadlines start to slip, or substandard product starts to sneak in.
 Since vendor evaluation is a top quality procedure, now is a good time to evaluate your product and service vendors to see if they’re measuring up to your standards.

 9. Document Control – Do you know if your employees are following the same guidelines?
 If you had to ask an employee to take over another’s duties for the day because of an illness, would that first employee know where to go for information?
 Do they have access to the latest version of the procedure?
 It’s important that you keep your documentation, however critical it is, under control.
 One easy way to follow this one of the top quality procedures is by using policy management or document compliance management software.

 8. Process Monitoring and Measurement – Companies that don’t monitor and measure their performance have no way of knowing for certain if they’re doing better than they were six months or a year ago, or in which direction they’re headed.
 We can’t improve what we don’t measure.